-An additional alternative representation is proposed by Gao et al. [2017], who use quaternions to encode an octahedral frame indirectly as the columns of an orthogonal matrix.
+An additional alternative representation is proposed by Gao et al. [2017], who use quaternions to encode octahedral frames.
 Their representation uses relatively few values, but a matching procedure has to be embedded in their optimization objective to account for the fact that 48 quaternions correspond to the same frame.
+The concurrent work [Beaufort et al. 2019] uses quaternions to derive another parameterization of octahedral frames by points of a variety in three complex dimensions.

-All previous work on 3D frame fields has only considered octahedral frames, which do not capture the unidirectional behavior of frame fields near singular curves (cf. Figure 2).
+All previous work on 3D frame fields has only considered octahedral frames, which do not capture the unidirectional behavior of frame fields near singular curves (cf. Figure 3).
 In the algebraic geometry community, Robeva [2016] and Boralevi et al. [2017] have completely characterized a family of algebraic varieties of orthogonally decomposable (odeco) tensors.
 We show how the octahedral variety is embedded in one of the odeco varieties, and we introduce a technique for optimization over the odeco frames.
 For our purposes, odeco frames generalize octahedral frames by allowing independent scaling of the "axes" of a frame, including degeneration to unidirectionality at singular curves and to zero at singular nodes.

 Finally, Shen et al. [2016] consider fields having different local discrete symmetry groups, such as the tetrahedral and icosahedral groups.
-They extend the methods of [Huang et al. 2011; Ray et al. 2016] to compute such fields.
+They extend the methods of Huang et al. [2011] and Ray et al. [2016] to compute such fields.